Pronunciation course

 Sounds /ç/ and /ʃ/

-/ç/ Sound /ç/ lies somewhere between /s/ and /ʃ/, the closest sound in English may be in the word “huge”. /ç/ is a voiceless sound.
-It means that we use correct tongue position and airflow to make it.
-To pronounce /ç/, press the tip of the tongue towards lower teeth and raise the front of …
+/ç/ The sound/ç/ lies somewhere between /s/ and /ʃ/, the closest sound in English may be in the word “huge”. /ç/ is a voiceless sound.
+It means that we use the correct tongue position and airflow to make it.
+To pronounce /ç/, press the tip of the tongue towards the lower teeth and raise the …

 Sounds /ç/ and /ʃ/ Read More »